-• Remnant native prairies are part of large complexes of restored prairies, grasslands, and large and small wetlands ~ The percent of native remnant prairie, as determined by the Minnesota Biological Survey and/or USFWS biologists, will be documented on each parcel.
+Remnant native prairies are part of large complexes of restored prairies, grasslands, and large and small wetlands ~ The percent of native remnant prairie, as determined by the Minnesota Biological Survey and/or USFWS biologists, will be documented on each parcel.
 Surrounding natural habitat types and cropped areas will be evaluated as part of the ranking criteria for submitted parcels.
+Native prairie protection acquisitions are also evaluated by their location relative to the Minnesota Prairie Conservation Plan priority areas of prairie cores, corridors and strategic habitat complexes.